Pangeamt/ele2-ada/README.md

-# Corpus for Spain Languages using Data Augmentation
+# Corpus for Spain Languages using Audio Data Augmentation (ADA)

 To contribute to the [ELE strategic agenda](https://european-language-equality.eu/), we create a dataset for building an extensive speech dataset with transcriptions of languages spoken in Spain using audio data augmentation (ADA) techniques.
 In particular, for languages: **Catalan**, **Galician**, **Asturian** and **Euskera**.